frkn-dev/FRKN/README.md

    from [**here**](https://download.strongswan.org/Android/) and install it with the next command: `adb install -g -r strongSwan-2.3.3.apk`

-Unfortunately, the built-in file manager is quite truncated, so when you click on "import vpn profile" nothing will happen (that’s why strong swan is installed via `adb`).
+Unfortunately, the built-in file manager is quite truncated, so when you click on `import vpn profile` nothing will happen (that’s why strong swan is installed via `adb`).
 Therefore, a couple of additional steps need to be taken.

 4. Download any decent file manager (I personally use